• Skip to primary navigation

 Peppermint S'more Magic Bars

-Peppermint chocolate cheesecake cups with crushed candy canes on white surface.
+Peppermint cheesecake cups topped with chocolate ganache and crushed candy canes.

 Peppermint Cheesecake Cups